Breathing Strategies for COPD

 - Repeat 4 to 5 times.

-People with COPD can sometimes get tired while performing normal tasks.
+People with COPD can often get tired while performing normal tasks.
 Conserving energy can help with this.
 Tips for conserving energy include:1

 - Move slowly